goschtl/zope/ldappas/trunk/src/ldappas/README.txt

   (PrincipalInfo('ldap.42'), u'ok', u'the question', u'the question')

-In user interfaces, you commonly want to search through the available principals for managment purposes.
+In user interfaces, you commonly want to search through the available principals for management purposes.
 The authentication plugin provides an API for searching through the principals.
 An empty search returns everything.

   >>> auth.search({})
   [u'ldap.1', u'ldap.2', u'ldap.42']